-I am a Teaching Fellow in Design and History & Theory at the Bartlett School of Architecture and Visiting Professor at Aarhus School of Architecture.
-I am Research Ethics Fellow at the Bartlett Faculty of the Built Environment.
-Alongside my teaching and research, I am part of collaborative art practice Fugitive Images and of architecture collective Involve.
+I am a Lecturer in Architecture at the Bartlett School of Architecture and Research Ethics Fellow at the Bartlett Faculty of the Built Environment.
+Alongside my teaching and research, I am part of collaborative art practice Fugitive Images and of architecture collectives Involve and BREAK//LINE.

 My research, art and cultural activist practice engages community groups whose homes and livelihoods are under threat from urban policy, empowers ethical reasoning in built environment practice, and extends architectural education to primary and secondary school children.

 Through my collaborative practice I co-wrote and co-produced the feature-length documentary/fiction film, Estate, a Reverie.
 I co-curated a six-week project Real Estates, opening PEER up as a social, discursive and imaginative space around issues of housing and spatial justice in East London through a constantly changing series of exhibitions, screenings, discussions, readings and workshops.
 I developed an interactive website A Building Archive and co-coordinated a successful campaign to list Balfron Tower at Grade II*.
 This work has been exhibited, performed, screened and presented at Tate Modern, Hayward Gallery, Whitechapel Gallery, ICA, Somerset House, De La Warr Pavilion and National Gallery of Lithuania.